 Don’t let the hot weather cause issues for your IT

-Stuart Palmer,
+Stuart Palmer

-As we get to that time of the year when the mercury rises and the heat of summer approaches, it’s important to consider the implications of high temperatures on IT equipment and, as is customary when the first hot spell is upon us, I wanted to just highlight a few things that IT teams should be considering right now to ensure their IT runs smoothly.
+As is customary when the first hot spell is upon us, I wanted to just highlight a few things that IT teams should be considering right now to ensure their IT runs smoothly.

-1. Server / Comms room air-conditioning
+Server or Comms room air-conditioning

 • Does it exist in the first place?